ritwikrajsaxena/grad_spark/README.md

 ## Intended Deployment Behavior

 In production, Academic Navigator should be deployed as a university-authorized decision-support layer above existing institutional systems.
-It is not meant to replace MyU, JOESS, SIS, LMS, registrar, degree-audit, HR, financial-aid, graduate-education, or course-catalog systems.
+It is not meant to replace SIS, LMS, registrar, degree-audit, HR, financial-aid, graduate-education, course-catalog systems, and web-based student enterprise portals used by universities to manage academics and personal information.
 Those systems remain the systems of record.

 After institutional sign-in, the application should receive authorized student facts from university data integrations: